Apple is taking a big step with Apple Business

 Result: fewer mistakes, less time spent, more peace.

-2. Faster and easier workstation rollout
+2. Faster and simpler workstation rollout

 New employees?
 New Mac?